Q: Does a pass entitle my child to ride any bus he/she chooses?

 Q: What if the bus is late?

 This sometimes happens due to traffic or mechanical problems.
-We are in the process of developing a tracking app to allow parents to track buses in real time and receive push notifications about delays or cancellations.
+The tracking app allows parents to track buses in real time and receive push notifications about delays or cancellations.

 Q: How do I download the tracking app?